cookiengineer/antispam/guides/POSTFIX.md

+# Postfix Installation Guide

-# Postfix Configuration
+# 1. Setup Postfix

-In postfix, it's important to restrict your `mail transport agent` to your own networks when you self-host your email server.
-My recommendations are the following:
+Postfix uses several options to implement its `restrictions` dependent on whether postfix is used as a mail relay (please don't do that) or a separate mail transport agent that's running on a specific FQDN (fully qualified domain name).

+My recommendations for client and sender restrictions are the following:

 ```postfix
 # /etc/postfix/main.cf